mattermost/docs/source/archive/sso-ldap.md

 1. **Configure AD/LDAP using the System Console user interface**
      - Log in to your workspace and create a new account using email and password.
 This is assigned the System Admin role as the first user created.
-     - Next, configure AD/LDAP and then convert your System Admin account to use the AD/LDAP log in method.
+     - Next, configure AD/LDAP and then convert your System Admin account to use the AD/LDAP sign in method.

 2. **Configure AD/LDAP by editing `config.json`**
      - Edit `config.json` to enable AD/LDAP based on the [AD/LDAP settings documentation](https://docs.mattermost.com/configure/configuration-settings.html#ad-ldap).
 When you log in to Mattermost the first user to log in with valid AD/LDAP credentials will be assigned the System Admin role.

-### Configure AD/LDAP Log In
+### Configure AD/LDAP Sign In

 1. **Create a System Admin account using email authentication.**
      - Create a new workspace and create an account using email and password, which is automatically assigned the **System Administrator** role since it is the first account created.
 You may also assign the role to another account.